Rouge (Rouge album): Release and promotion

 After the recording of the Rouge, the group performed for the first time in the Domingo Legal, hosted by Gugu Liberato on August 18, 2002.
 It following releasing the album on the next day, August 19.
 On the same day, the girls were presented to the press, debuting the "Não Dá pra Resistir"'s music video.
 The album, also was released in Argentina, Chile and Peru.
 In the Popstars on August 31, the girls were shown recording the song "Ragatanga", as well as showing the group making their first pocket show, at the Parque Dom Pedro Shopping in Campinas, São Paulo, drew a crowd of over 10,000 audience.
 On August 31, they performed the first live performance, in Via Funchal, one of the biggest concert halls in São Paulo.
 "Hoje Eu Sei", was inserted as a soundtrack to SBT's soap opera Jamais Te Esquecerei (2003).
 The "Não Dá Pra Resistir" was also the soundtrack of SBT's soap opera Pequena Travessa.
-The band first concert tour, the Popstar Tour, kicked off in December 14, 2002.
+The band first concert tour, the Popstar Tour, kicked off on December 14, 2002.
 A VHS release of the group's performance at Via Funchal, titled O Sonho de Ser Uma Popstar, was released in November 2002.
-Also, their first remix album, titled Rouge Remixes, was released on February 2003 and included remixes of several tracks from Rouge.
+Also, their first remix album, titled Rouge Remixes, was released in February 2003 and included remixes of several tracks from Rouge.